aregtech/areg-sdk/README.md

 ```
 > 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of binaries.<br />
 > 💡 To enable all logs of all applications, use `scope.*  = DEBUG | SCOPE ;` .<br />
-> 💡 In the current version the logging is possible only in file.
+> 💡 Currently logging is possible only in file.

 ### Development

 The development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).
+See [_Hello Service!_](./docs/DEVELOP.md#hello-service) as an example to create service.

 [ [↑ to top ↑](#table-of-contents) ]